Learning about Device Management

 Prerequisites

-The following prerequisites are automatically met during initial Ambiance installation.
+The following prerequisites are automatically met during initial Ambiance installation:

-• The Ambiance Client is installed.
+• The Ambiance Client is installed on the workstation.

 • The Ambiance Client service is started.